 While working in your computer and with an expansion card, make sure you're aware of ESD and its potential dangers.
 We recommend using a grounding strap while working on the inside of the computer.

 To install an expansion card, turn off your computer, unplug the power cord from the back of the computer, and remove the side panel from the computer case.
 You should be able to see the motherboard in the computer case.
-The expansion card slots are typically located on the bottom half of the motherboard (see example above).
+The expansion card slots are often on the bottom half of the motherboard (see example above).

 Find the expansion slot that is of the same type as the expansion card.
 Remove the metal bracket slot cover on the computer case that corresponds to the expansion or if you're upgrading an older expansion card unscrew and remove the expansion card.
 If you're replacing an expansion card, remove the old expansion card first.

-Handle with care: When handling an expansion card, don't touch the gold plated connectors.
+When handling an expansion card, don't touch the gold plated connectors.
 Any grease or dirt on these connectors can cause corrosion.
 It is best to handle expansion cards by the metal back plate.

-Make sure the expansion card is properly seated and secure the card in place by using the locking mechanism on the computer case (screw, plastic or metal locking brackets, etc.).
+Make sure the expansion card is properly seated and secure the card in place using the locking mechanism on the computer case (screw, plastic or metal locking brackets, etc.).